 During my trip, I heard HOPE Ukraine staff recount story after story of God at work in the midst of chaos and instability.
 Max, manager of HOPE Ukraine’s resilience efforts, was one of many who chose to remain at home despite being in close proximity to the conflict.
 Max is not alone; many in Ukraine have a deep commitment to be part of restoration—even as enemy forces continue to sow destruction.
 Their motivation?
 To put their faith into action by providing swift aid and meaningful response in service to their communities.

-Two entrepreneurs I met who shared that same determination were Andre and Iryna.
+Two entrepreneurs I met who shared that same determination were Artem and Alina.
 As restaurant owners, they have viewed their business as a calling.
 Not just a calling to their nation, but to their King.
-At dinner together, Andre told our group that earlier in life he had wanted to serve God by joining his church’s choir.
+At dinner together, Artem told our group that earlier in life he had wanted to serve God by joining his church’s choir.
 Laughing, he commented, “But I wasn’t very good at singing.”
 Instead, he and his wife realized they were skilled in operating restaurants, providing employment, and modeling generosity.